linc/nitro-porter/README.md

 Vanilla Porter is a nifty tool for exporting your old & busted forum into a fresh Vanilla Forum.
 It will create a zipped text file that can be imported directly to Vanilla via the Dashboard.

-**Do NOT user Vanilla Porter for UPGRADING**.
+**Do NOT use Vanilla Porter for UPGRADING**.
 It is for _migrating_ from other forums, including the incompatible Vanilla 1.x series.

 ### Requirements